syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/methods.md

 ## disableItem

 The `disableItem` method in a ribbon control is used to disable a specific item in the ribbon control.
-This method takes the items ID as a parameter.
+This method takes the `itemId` as a parameter.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}